Current News and Events

 Public – trap/skeet = $5.00 per round for 25 clays.

-Membership: Effective Oct 18th, membership for the rest of 2014 and all 2015 is $60.00!
+Membership: Membership for the rest of 2014 and all 2015 is $60.00!
 Annual family memberships (self, spouse/domestic partner and children under 18) are $60.00 per calendar year and provide you with gate access to use the rifle/pistol ranges 7 days a week from sunup to sundown unless closed for special events, classes or law enforcement training.
 You can download an application and renewal form Here.

 Members trap/skeet = $4.00 per round / 25 clays